-Because of my limited space I had to think about an antenna that is small
+Because of my limited space I had to

 enough for my yard without having too much loss in gain and I found such an